openhab/openhabian/docs/openhabian.md

 ::: tip remote replacement
 Disasters love to happen when you're not at home.
-With an openHABian RPi mirror SD setup, you can even instruct your partner or even kid or neighbour to replace the SD card and/or computer from remote, by phone.
+With an openHABian RPi mirror SD setup, you can instruct your partner or even kid or your cottage neighbour to replace the SD card and/or computer from remote, by phone.
 No need for Internet access.
 :::

 3. Use the integrated original openHAB [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) at regular intervals to interactively backup/restore your openHAB **config** \[menu option 50/51\].